The rise of cutting-edge, disruptive technologies is changing the face of procurement.

 Procurement software, like all software, is no different.
 It has to be full of features and functions, bells and whistles, to enable the most complex and specific use-cases and yet it has to be intuitive and usable and simple.

-In a recent conversation with a competitor I was asked if the SMART by GEP procurement software had a particular feature, one that is regularly specified as a requirement by our prospective customers.
-When I replied that indeed SMART by GEP did have that feature, my counterpart replied, “yeah, ours too.
+In a recent conversation with a competitor I was asked if the GEP SMARTTM procurement software had a particular feature, one that is regularly specified as a requirement by our prospective customers.
+When I replied that indeed GEP SMART did have that feature, my counterpart replied, “yeah, ours too.
 Don’t know why, though, I’ve never known anyone use it!”
 But we both knew if it wasn’t there our two products would be marked down.

 So where will this arms race of whistles and bells take us?
 To products that are so over-engineered they are impossible to use.
 Well, perhaps, in some cases.